spathlavath/opentelemetry-collector-contrib/receiver/newrelicoraclereceiver/documentation.md

 Shows how long a session has been waiting due to blocking by another session in high precision milliseconds.
 Collected alongside wait events in a single optimized query from v$session.
 Includes information about the final blocking session (root cause) and its query.
+Includes wait event details (event name, category, object) to identify the type of contention.
 Only emitted for sessions that are actually blocked (FINAL_BLOCKING_SESSION is not null).
 Source: Same as current_wait_time_ms (WAIT_TIME_MICRO / 1000).